Charles W. Lippitt: Family

 His father, Henry Lippitt, was governor of Rhode Island from 1875 to 1877 and his brother Henry F. Lippitt was a United States senator from Rhode Island.
 He married Margaret B. Farnum on February 23, 1886.

-His son, Charles Warren Lippitt, Jr. (1894–1970), attended Harvard College and served as a sergeant in the 103rd Field Artillery Regiment during the First World War.
+His son, Charles Warren Lippitt, Jr. (1894–1970), served as a sergeant in the 103rd Field Artillery Regiment during the First World War.
+He then attended Harvard College and graduated in the class of 1921.
+He later served in World War II and rose to the rank of colonel in the Army Reserve where he served until 1966.
+He pursued a career in business in New York City.
+His son, Charles Warren Lippitt III, was a captain in the United States Air Force and died on active duty in 1968.

 Another son, Alexander Farnum Lippitt (b.
 1896), attended Harvard from 1916 to 1917.
 He enlisted in the Army in August 1917 and served as a 1st Lieutenant in the 166th Infantry Regiment of the 42nd Division.
 He was awarded the Distinguished Service Cross for leading his men in a counterattack against the Germans.
 He was wounded in action, sent back to the United States and died at Fort Mott in Cape May, New Jersey on October 6, 1918.
 Lippitt Park in Providence was dedicated in his memory.